hyurl/sfn/docs/v0.5.x/en-US/service.md

 app.serveRPC("rpc-server-1");
 ```

-And use command `ts-node src/rpc-server-1` to start the individual service, then
+Compile it and use command `node dist/rpc-server-1` to start the individual
-you're able to use this remote service anywhere in the project.
+service, then you're able to use this remote service anywhere in the project.

 ```typescript
 (async () => {